The United Kingdom of Israel:

 pray the Psalms—several obvious connections to this lesson

-Although there’s no evidence that David wrote Psalm 142, the first verse identifies this Psalm as a prayer of David when he was in the cave.
+There’s scholarly dispute about whether David wrote Psalm 142, but the first verse identifies this Psalm as a prayer of David when he was in the cave.
 At the very least we can consider it to have been inspired by the situation described in the twenty-fourth chapter of the First Book of Samuel.
 Psalm 105:14–15 seems to describe with unusual accuracy the reason behind David’s determination not to harm anyone who has been anointed by God.
 And Psalm 18:3 compares the LORD to a rock of refuge or a protective fortress, echoing the idea behind David’s flight from Saul into the wilderness of Maon.
-You can learn more about the Psalms by viewing a sample lesson from the Turning to God’s Word Catholic Bible study Sing a New Psalm: Communicating with God through the Prayers of the Church.
+Learn more about the Psalms by viewing a sample lesson from the Turning to God’s Word Catholic Bible study Sing a New Psalm: Communicating with God Through the Prayers of the Church.
+Psalm 142 is included in our study of the prayers for Sunday First Vespers (Week I).

 you could look it up—rocks are symbols of stability & protection